Bay Area Eating Disorder Program

 Campbell Teen & Family Therapy (CTFT) is dedicated to providing services that address the whole child.
 We believe that in order to maintain good mental health you need to have a strong foundation.
 That foundation is composed of what I like to call, the Three Pillars; adequate sleep, adequate nutrition and adequate body movement.
 We believe in the mind body connection, in order to overcome difficult mental illness you need to have the three pillars in place.
 We have found that parents are often in the best position to help their teens and are thus incorporated into this unique program and that looks at the mind and the body and the family.

-Our Wellness Program is intended to support the teen and their family in navigating challenging times in their lives.
+Our Bay Area Eating Disorder Program is intended to support the teen and their family in navigating challenging times in their lives.
 Our goal is to bridge the gap between patients who are not progressing with once a week therapy but do not meet the criteria for an Intensive Out Patient Program (IOP).
 Early intervention at an appropriate level supports teens in staying in school or college rather than the interruption an IOP, PHP (Partial Hospitalization Program) or residential treatment program can cause.
 We want families to have the skills needed to support their teens, tweens and young adults through the roughest of times.
 Additionally, we want to build community support, reduce isolation and the stigma of mental illness.

-Components of The Wellness Program
+Components of Bay Area Eating Disorder Program

 Individual therapy